British police charge comedian Russell Brand with rape and sexual assault

 London’s Metropolitan Police force said Brand, 50, faces one count of rape, one of indecent assault, one of oral rape and two of sexual assault.

-The alleged offenses involve four women and took place between 1999 and 2005 in central London and the English seaside town of Bournemouth.
+The alleged offenses involve four women and took place between 1999 and 2005 — one in the English seaside town of Bournemouth and the other three in the Westminster area of central London.

 Police said the investigation remains open and urged anyone with relevant information to contact the force.